 Of the District's total net position, the majority is legally or contractually restricted to expenditures for incentives and grants.
-This amount is offset by a negative unrestricted net position which is due to the new reporting requirement to include net pension liability as a portion of the District's total liability amount.
-Additionally, \$9.3 million are net position in the form of capital assets (e.g., land, buildings, equipment, and vehicles).
+This amount is offset by a negative unrestricted net position, which is due to the District's net pension liability.
+Additionally, \$9.6 million is net position in the form of capital assets (e.g., land, buildings, equipment, and vehicles).
 Consequently, these assets are not available for future spending.

-The following is a condensed schedule of Changes in Net Position for the fiscal year ended June 30, 2015, as compared to the prior year.
+The following is a condensed schedule of Changes in Net Position for the fiscal year ended June 30, 2016, as compared to the prior year.